Using Tailwind Classes in CMS Content

 A relative path will be evaluated based on the theme's directory.
 An absolute path is evaluated as specified.

-If the path begins with a / character, it is treated as an absolute path.
+character, it is treated as an absolute path.
 Any other character will cause the path to be treated as relative.

 If a specified file doesn't exist or can't be read, it is silently ignored, and no custom tailwind config will be used for that theme.